saxenism/boojum-mentorship-program/notes.md

         + `s_inv = s ^ -1 (mod n)`
         + `R' = (h * s_inv) * G + (r * s_inv) * pub_key`
     + Then finally compare the x-coordinates, ie, R'.x == r

+### Circuit Specific Terminologies

+1. FSM: Finite State Machine.
+    +  This is what connects multiple circuits together
+2. PointAffine: Representing a point on Elliptic Curve with Affine Coordinates.
+    + Affine coordinates are exactly what you'd expect.
+A point in affine coordinates is typically represented as (x, y) where x and y satisfy the elliptic curve equation.
+This equation is often in the form: `y² = x³ + ax + b` (for some constants a and b)

+### Progress:

+1. Read, revised and re-understood the EC cryptography and the signing and verification algorithm
+2. Implement the ECDSA signing and verification algorithm out-of-circuit
+    + I technically did not implement it from scratch, but used a lot of pre-existing Python packages to accomplish the same.
+3. Now I will be reading and understanding the ecrecover circuit to understand how to use curves and non-native fields.
+    + I was able to understand the test the produces the signature using the ECDSA signing algo :D
+    + This is the first step that was required to write my circuit for signing of messages.
+    + I am close to writing mine now...
+Real soon.